Stockholm University Library

-Stockholm University Library (Stockholms universitetsbibliotek) is the research library of the University of Stockholm with one main library and eight unit libraries.
+Stockholm University Library (Stockholms universitetsbibliotek) is the research library of the Stockholm University with one main library and eight unit libraries.
 Stockholm University Library is one of Sweden's largest research libraries, providing extensive access to e-books and other digital material as well as interlibrary loans.
 The focus groups are students, researchers and teachers.
 They have access to the collections of printed as well as online literature, tools for e-publishing of essays, study places, research results and education in information, scientific communication and how to work with references.
 Stockholm University Library is also a public library with over 1.4 million visitors in 2012.

 History

 The university library dates back to 1877 when it started building up its collections of literature and magazines through donations and purchases.
 The collections were moved between different locations until they were accommodated in the attic of the school Norra Latin.
 The need for literature increased as the university grew.
 In 1882 more donations further extended the collection after an appeal had been made.
 The largest book donations were given by The Royal Library in Copenhagen and the University of Oslo in Norway.

 A number of libraries were opened in the city of Stockholm, such as the Socialvetenskapliga biblioteket, Juridiska biblioteket, Slaviska biblioteket and Humanistiska biblioteket.
 The Humanistiska biblioteket was to become a meeting point for young intellectuals into the 1960s with its location close to Stureplan.
 In 1971 the faculties of the university all were located to the new Campus in Frescati north of the inner city.
 At the same time today's university library organisation was founded.
 Different libraries, such as Riksdagsbiblioteket, Kungliga biblioteket and Vetenskapsakademiens bibliotek continued to be responsible for the purchase of literature throughout the 1970s.
 In 1978 the university library was given the responsibility of The Library of the Royal Swedish Academy of Sciences (Kungliga vetenskapsakademins bibliotek), founded in 1739, thus giving the library access to one of Europe's largest collections of nature science, including the collections of Carl Linnaeus and Emanuel Swedenborg.
 The Emanuel Swedenborg Collection was selected as Memory of the Unesco World Register in 2005.